CodeFX-org/privacy-guide/README.md

 The Privacy Guide lists apps which guard your privacy.
 Their background is white if they are uninstalled and green if installed.
 A tap shows details, which for uninstalled apps includes ways to install them.

+It makes sense to install the apps in the order they appear.
+It is also helpful to install them as early as possible, ideally before **any** other applications.

-The only way to try out Privacy Guide is to build and deploy it on your machine.
+The only way to try out Privacy Guide is to build it on your machine and deploy it to your phone.
+Required version is *Android 4.2 Moar jelly beans!*, i.e. API level 17.

 ## Disclaimer